adityakumar027/adityakumar027/README.md

 # 👋 Hi, I'm Aditya Kumar

 > *"Innovating with code, one project at a time."*

 ---

 ## 🌟 About Me
-- 🌱 Passionate about **Software Development, AI, and Blockchain**
+- 🌱 Passionate about **Software Development, AI & Blockchain**
 - 🛠️ Skilled in **Full-Stack Development & Modern Tech Stacks**
 - 🔗 Exploring **Decentralized Apps & Smart Contracts**
 - 📊 Interested in **Data Science & Machine Learning**
-- 🤝 Open to **collaborations, hackathons, and open-source contributions**
+- 🤝 Open to **collaborations, hackathons & open-source contributions**

 ---